zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ---
 title: Reliable Messaging Workers - Rule of Thumbs
-excerpt: In the realm of distributed systems, especially when working with messaging patterns, workers play a crucial role on asynchronous processing.
-These unsung heroes handle messages in background, so that web server can response or acknowledge the client immediately.
-But what happens when things go out of order?
-Awkward Database states in case of third party downtime?
-Lossing messages in case of failure consumption?
-Manually updating your database records and hitting third party to recover the process?
-This post dives into the essential properties every reliable messaging worker should have, sprinkled with practical tips to keep your system reliable.
-I applied these rule of thumbs in several Xendit teams, and we had almost zero issues, and make developers life happy! (a.k.a. no more firefighting stuck messages/transactions manually)
+excerpt: In distributed systems, messaging workers are the backbone of asynchronous processing, ensuring web servers can respond to clients promptly.
+But what happens when things go wrong?
+From awkward database states during third-party downtime to lost messages and manual recovery efforts, unreliable workers can lead to endless firefighting.
+This post explores practical tips and rule-of-thumb properties for designing reliable messaging workers.
+Inspired by my experience with Xendit teams, these strategies have resulted in nearly zero message issues, happier developers, and no more manual fixes.

 categories: software-engineering
 tags: